pulse-framework/pulse/README.md

 ## Mutating data

-Changing data in Pulse is easy, you just change it.
+Changing data in Pulse is easy, you just set it to a new value.

 ```js
 this.$channels.currentlyEditingChannel = true;
 ```

-We don't need mutation functions like "commit" in VueX because we use Proxies to intercept your changes and queue them to prevent race condidtions.
+We don't need mutation functions like VueX's "commit" because we use Proxies to intercept your changes and queue them to prevent race condidtions.
 Those changes are stored and can be reverted easily.
+(Intercepting and queueing coming soon)

 ## Collection Functions